Cup cheese

 Cup cheese is a soft, spreadable cheese rooted in Pennsylvania Dutch culinary history.
 Its heritage dates back to the immigration of the Mennonites and Amish to Pennsylvania in the late 17th century.
-A variation of the German cheese "Kochkäse", it is a specialty food product labeled as cup cheese because it is sold in a cup.
+A variation of the German cheese "Kochkäse", it is a specialty food labeled as cup cheese because it is sold in a cup.

 Cup Cheese is described in James A. Michener's novel Centennial in 1974:

 'You ever tasted my mother's cup cheese?
 Best in Lancaster.'

 Taking a corner of his black bread, he spread it copiously with a yellowish viscous substance that one would not normally identify as cheese; it was more like a very thick, very cold molasses, and it had a horrific smell.
 Rebecca was not fond of cup cheese; it was a taste that men seemed to prefer.

 'Poppa likes cup cheese,' she said with a neutral look on her pretty face.